wp-plugins/the-events-calendar-category-colors/readme.txt

 3. The Events Calendar Category Colors with Legend Superpowers in action

 == Changelog ==

+= 3.0 =
+* updated for new TEC 3.0 code, will not work for TEC < 3.0
+* new instant preview of Settings
+* coloring in Month, List, Day and Photo views
+* coloring of tooltips in Week view
+* added some actions and filters, refer to wiki for listing
+* updated class and file naming to WordPress Coding Guidelines
+* new Help section of [Github Wiki](https://github.com/afragen/events-calendar-category-colors/wiki)

 = 1.6.3 =
 * add transition to Transparent/Color Picker option